daiphuongngo/World-Sales-Analysis-Hadoop-Hive-HDFS-Zeppelin-Spark-SQL-Scala-Tableau-PowerBI/README.md

 ![Q9](https://user-images.githubusercontent.com/70437668/139509047-e583dd08-7f36-4922-a06f-b80e80ad643a.png)

+The Line chart illustrates the dynamic Sales & Trading activities between Europe and Sub-Saharan Africa.
+But there was no energetic performance between North America, Australia & Oceania and Sub-Sharan Africa.

 ### 10. Using SQL select from the “Salesview” view – the region and sum of units sold and group by region  and display in a data grid view
 ```
 %spark2.sql